 Turkeys raised on factory farms are hatched in large incubators and never see their mothers or feel the warmth of a nest.
-When they are only a few weeks old, they are moved into filthy, windowless sheds with thousands of other turkeys, where they will spend the rest of their lives.
+When they’re only a few weeks old, they’re moved into filthy, windowless sheds with thousands of other turkeys, where they’ll spend the rest of their lives.

-Millions of turkeys don’t even make it past the first few weeks of life in a factory farm before succumbing to “starve-out,” a stress-induced condition that causes young birds to simply stop eating.
+Many turkeys don’t even make it past the first few weeks of life on a factory farm before succumbing to “starve-out,” a stress-induced condition that causes young birds to stop eating.

 Turkeys are bred, drugged, and genetically manipulated to grow as large as possible as quickly as possible to increase profits.
-In 1970, the average live turkey raised for meat weighed 17 pounds.
-Today, he or she weighs 28 pounds.
-According to one industry publication, modern turkeys grow so quickly that if a 7-pound human baby grew at the same rate, the infant would weigh 1,500 pounds at just 18 weeks of age.
-Turkeys are now so obese that they cannot reproduce naturally; instead, all the turkeys who are born in the United States today on factory farms are conceived through artificial insemination.
+In 1960, average turkeys raised for meat weighed about 17 pounds.
+Today, they weigh 30 pounds.
+Turkeys are now so obese that they can’t reproduce naturally; instead, the majority of the birds who are born in the United States today on factory farms are conceived through artificial insemination.

-Their unnaturally large size also causes many turkeys to die from organ failure or heart attacks before they are even 6 months old.
+Their unnaturally large size causes many of them to become crippled under their own weight or to die from organ failure or heart attacks before they’re even 6 months old.
 According to an investigative report in the Wall Street Journal on the miserable conditions on turkey farms, “It’s common in a rearing house to find a dead bird surrounded by four others whose hearts failed after they watched the first one ‘fall back and go into convulsions, with its wings flapping wildly.'”

-Take PETA’s pledge to be vegan for 30 days and try removing turkey meat and other animal-derived products from your diet.
+Take PETA’s pledge to go vegan and remove turkey meat and other animal-derived foods from your diet.
 After just a month, many people report feeling healthier and more energetic.
-Most of all, following a plant-based diet means saving animals from cruelty.
+Most of all, going vegan means saving animals from cruelty.